avokloti/avokloti.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I am an [Edward W. Rose Postdoctoral Scholar](https://www.birds.cornell.edu/home/postdoctoral-scholars-program/) at the Cornell Lab of Ornithology.
-Previously, I completed my bachelor's degrees in applied mathematics and computer science from the University of Washington, followed by a PhD in applied math at Harvard.
-My graduate research has been composed of interdisciplinary projects, incorporating **optimization**, **machine learning**, **robotics**, and **acoustics**.
-As a postdoc, I am working on linking these techniques with wildlife conservation through the improvement of **automated passive acoustic monitoring systems**.
-In particular, my current focus is in the development and implementation of robust methods for **sound source separation and localization**.
-I'm also interested in broader applications of technology for wildlife conservation, sustainability, and social impact.
+I am an Edward W. Rose Postdoctoral Scholar working with the **K. Lisa Yang Center for Conservation Bioacoustics** at the **Cornell Lab of Ornithology**.

+My work has been defined by an interest in mathematics and a passion for wildlife conservation.
+I completed my bachelor's degrees in applied math and computer science from the **University of Washington**, followed by a PhD in applied math at **Harvard**.
+As a graduate student, I worked on interdisciplinary projects incorporating optimization, machine learning, and robotics.

+In the latter half of my PhD, I transitioned to adapting techniques from these fields for the development of **conservation technology**.
+I am now working on improving **automated passive acoustic monitoring** of vocal wildlife, with a particular focus on the development and implementation of robust methods for **sound source separation and localization**.
+I'm also interested in broader applications of technology for sustainability and social impact.

+Thanks for visiting my site -- please feel free to reach out to me over email!

 ![](/images/wordbird.png)